 Singing is an integral part of FarmWise education.
 For the five day sessions, we learn many songs from around the world and learn how these songs both tell stories and lift the spirit.
 People have always used song to lift themselves up during hard times, to make work lighter, and simply for the joy of song.

-It is a pearl of a place!
-Apricot trees bloom in the spring, the sheep graze in the pastoral sunset, crickets chirp near the pond in the back.
+Bente Goldstein and her husband Walter have lived on their 35 acre hobby farm for over twenty years, long enough to raise three sons.
+It is a pearl of a place located in the rolling hills in southeastern Wisconsin.
+Apricot trees bloom in the spring, the sheep graze in the pastoral sunset, crickets chirp near the pond.

 Bente is originally from Norway.
 She spent a few summers of her childhood milking cows in the countryside.
 She went on to meet her husband, an American, in Europe as they both had a passion for sustainable farming.
 They moved to America together.
 Bente has worked in Waldorf Schools for many years, before becoming interested in farm education.
 Walter is currently a researcher working on organic seed development.
 He runs a non-profit, Mandaamin Institute, that is developing high nutritional value, non-GMO corn.

 When their boys had grown into men (and moved all over the world to work as classical musicians), they realized that their farm could be shared with more children than their own.
 Before founding FarmWise, she and veternarian Dana Burns ran similar program called “A Week on the Farm”.
 Bente has come to the conclusion that children need to develop their wills to work for more than themselves and engage with the environment around them.
 By being on the farm they are able to develop these skills.

 “And besides, it is exceedingly exciting!” -Bente Goldstein